akhilsraj/ipl_prediction/README.md

 # ipl_prediction
-Here is a model to predict ipl scores under 6 overs for now and a flask server has been setup to send responses to the html file
+Here is a model to predict ipl scores and a flask server has been setup to send responses to the html file

+Used lighgbm library and implemented gradient boosting decision tree algo and got a mean squared error of 4.02